 Printful does not have any monthly recurring fees.
 You only pay for the products and shipping that you need and use.
 There are no additional fees on top of that.

 Think of it like a store where you only pay for the products you choose.
 Though, in this case, you already have an order from a customer to cover the cost.
 Nice, right?!

-Like I said, I LOVE Printful and have used them for a number of years for my own online stores.
+Like I said, I LOVE Printful and used them for my own online stores.
 I highly suggest them if you’re looking to jump into the print on demand world.
 Even if you’re unsure, the account is free, so might as well try it out.

 Again, you can sign up for Printful here.

 2. Sign up for a Square account

 You’ll also need a Square account.
 If you already have a store with Square, you can skip to the next steps relating to Printful.